Blas1ed/Custom-Balloons/README.md

 2. Test Cube

 # Unity Project
-you do have to make your own project for making models due to issues getting it uploaded though i have provided the Asset Bundle Builder in the repo!
+you do have to make your own project for making models due to issues getting it uploaded though i have provided the Asset Bundle Builder in the repo make sure your project is made in URP and all materials are URP!

 How to:
 first make a new folder in assets called "AssetBundles" then